-The Library collects material on a worldwide basis, in all major European languages.
+The Library collects material on a worldwide basis.
 The extensive collections range from a European Documentation Centre to 90,000 historical pamphlets, with over 95 per cent of Library stock available on open access.
 50 kilometres of shelving - enough to stretch the length of the Channel Tunnel! - accommodate over four million printed items including 31,000 past and present journal titles.
-The Library subscribes to approximately 20,000 e-journals, as part of its electronic information provision.

 IT Services provides the services, facilities, support and training to support the teaching, learning, research and administrative activities of the School.